Charles Cook

 Our Founder - Turning Passion Into Action

-In 1870 Charles H. Cook moved to Sacaton, Arizona to serve as a teacher to the Akimel O’odham people.
-He was ordained by the Presbyterian Church and it was important to Cook to offer quality educational opportunities for Native people to train to serve their communities through the ministry.
+Reverend Cook was ordained by the Presbyterian Church and served as a teacher to the Akimel O’odham people.
+It was important to Cook to offer quality educational opportunities for Native people to train to serve their communities through the ministry.

-In the early 1900’s he established the Cook Bible School, first located in Phoenix and later, moving to a campus in Tempe, Arizona.
-Cook School for Christian Leadership affirmed its position among the foremost in producing Christian leaders, pastors, teachers, educators and community leaders from across the nation and beyond.
+In the early 1900’s he first established the Cook Bible School, located in Phoenix and later, moving to a campus in Tempe, Arizona.
+He gained respect for his many years of service to Native people and is most recognized for establishing the Cook College and Theological School in Tempe, Arizona.

 CNAMF TODAY

-By working collectively, CNAMF envisions a strong, promising, and secure future for Native communities, focused on the faith and well-being of our people.
+By working collectively, CNAMF envisions a strong, promising, and secure future for Native communities, focused on the faith, spirituality, and well-being of our people.

 OUR TEAM